-The Center for Interdisciplinary Geospatial Information Technologies at Delta State University (CIGIT), the Mississippi Emergency Management Agency (MEMA), the Secure World Foundation, GITA, and the United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER) will host a workshop about application of geographic information systems (GPS) and remote sensing technologies to disaster preparedness, response, and recovery.
+The Center for Interdisciplinary Geospatial Information Technologies at Delta State University (CIGIT), the Mississippi Emergency Management Agency (MEMA), the Secure World Foundation, GITA, and the United Nations Platform for for Disaster Management and Emergency Response (UN-SPIDER) will host a workshop about application of geographic information systems (GPS) and remote sensing technologies to disaster preparedness, response, and recovery.
 Special focus will be given to how developing nations may use these powerful technologies to reduce the risk of disaster, more effectively respond to crisis when it occurs, and recover from disasters.
 Limited financial assistance is available for attendees from developing countries.
 Attendees will be provided with hands-on software learning opportunities, seminars about best practices, guides for the creation of policy, and round-table discussions.

 Participants MUST register no later than 1 September 2015.
 Participants should NOT purchase airline tickets until the meeting organizers confirm that attendance is significant enough to run the event (notification will be provided on 4 September).
 This event is limited to 25 attendees.